trblemakar/ICO-MDS-Add-New-Host-Zone/README.md

 Fibre Channel Device WWPN

 Included tasks:
-Get MDS Active Zoneset Name
+Get MDS Active Zoneset Name,
-Add MDS Device Alias
+Add MDS Device Alias,
-Add Zone to MDS
+Add Zone to MDS,
-Add MDS Zone to Zoneset
+Add MDS Zone to Zoneset,
-Activate MDS Zoneset
+Activate MDS Zoneset,
-Commit MDS Zone Database
+Commit MDS Zone Database and
 Copy MDS Running to Startup

 To execute the workflow, the MDS Switches must be connected to Intersight by adding them as a target.